New Order (Nazism)

-Among other things, it entailed the creation of a pan-German racial state, structured according to Nazi ideology, to ensure the existence of a perceived Aryan-Nordic master race, consolidate a massive territorial expansion into Central and Eastern Europe through colonization by German settlers, achieve the physical annihilation of Jews, Slavs (especially Poles and Russians), Roma ("gypsies"), and other people whose lives were considered "unworthy of life", as well as the extermination, expulsion or enslavement of most of the Slavic peoples and other people who were considered "racially inferior".
-Nazi Germany's desire for aggressive territorial expansionism was one of the most important causes of World War II.
+Among other things, the New Order followed an emergent Nazi vision for a pan-German racial state structured to the benefit of a perceived Aryan-Nordic master race, and drafted plans for German colonization into Central and Eastern Europe alongside the continued Holocaust of Jews, Romani people, and other ethnicities deemed "unworthy of life".
+These plans intersected with the proposed extermination, expulsion or enslavement of most of the Slavic Peoples (especially Poles and Russians) and other groups deemed "racially inferior" called Untermenschen.
+Nazi Germany's aggressive desire for territorial expansion (Lebensraum) ranks as a major cause of World War II.